 CESOP - EU cross-border payments reporting

-The filing specifications and procedures of Central Electronic System of Payment Information (CESOP) reports may vary in each member state.
+The filing specifications and procedures of Central Electronic System of Payment Information (CESOP) reports may vary in each European Union (EU) Member State.

 Note